nexe/nexe/README.md

 ### Doesn't support native modules

 - Use the techniques below for working around dynamic require statments to exclude the module from the bundling, and deploy along side the executable in a node_module folder so your app can find it.
+Note: On windows you may need to have your app be named node.exe if .node file depends on node.

 ###Doesn't support dynamic require statments
 Such As: